uwcirg/truenth-portal/docs/source/docker.rst

 Environment Variables
 ---------------------
 Environment variables defined in the ``portal.env`` environment file are only passed to the underlying containers.
-However, some environment variables are used for configuration specific to docker-compose.
+However, some environment variables are used for configuration specific to docker compose.

 An
-`additional environment file <https://docs.docker.com/compose/environment-variables/#the-env-file>`__, specifically named ``.env``, in the current working directory can define environment variables available through the entire docker-compose file (including containers).
-These docker-compose-level environment variables can also be set in the shell invoking docker-compose.
+`additional environment file <https://docs.docker.com/compose/environment-variables/#the-env-file>`__, specifically named ``.env``, in the current working directory can define environment variables available through the entire docker compose file (including containers).
+These docker compose-level environment variables can also be set in the shell invoking docker compose.

 One use for environmental variables defined in the ``.env`` file is overriding the default ``COMPOSE_PROJECT_NAME`` which can be used to namespace multiple deployments running on the same host.
 In production deployments ``COMPOSE_PROJECT_NAME`` is set to correspond to the domain being served.